microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/CheckFileInfo.rst

             This value will be used as the *targetOrigin* when Office Online uses the `HTML5 Web Messaging protocol <http://www.w3.org/TR/webmessaging/>`_.
-Therefore, it must include the scheme and hostname.
-If you are serving your pages on a non-standard port, you must include the port as wel;.
+Therefore, it must include the scheme and host name.
+If you are serving your pages on a non-standard port, you must include the port as well.
 The literal string ``*``, while supported in the PostMessage protocol, is not allowed by Office Online.

 Breadcrumb properties